rjmurillo/UWPCommunityToolkit/docs/controls/GraphLogin.md

 # GraphLogin Component
 <!-- Describe your control -->
-The [GraphLogin component](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.win32.ui.controls.winforms.graphlogin) is a Windows Forms component that provides and easy to use experience for authenticating with Azure AD and the Microsoft Graph.
+The [GraphLogin component](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.win32.ui.controls.winforms.graphlogin) is a Windows Forms component that provides an easy to use experience for authenticating with Azure AD and the Microsoft Graph.
+This component is being provided for Windows Forms developers that need a Microsoft Graph authentication solution on Windows 10 builds 1803 and earlier and on Windows 7.

 This component wraps the Toolkit's **MicrosoftGraphService** for an easy to use Login experience.
 The control then provides read-only properties about the logged on user and an instance of the **GraphServiceClient** which can be used for additional calls with the Microsoft Graph SDK.

-> [!App Registration in Azure AD v2]
-Before using this control, the application must be registered in the Azure AD v2 endpoint.
+> [!IMPORTANT] Before using this component, the application must be registered in the Azure AD v2 endpoint.
 For more information on registering your app see https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-app-registration.

 ## Syntax